-Receiving a complex set of architectural drawings of your home is one of the most exciting stages of a new build or renovation.
+Receiving a complex set of architectural plans of your home is one of the most exciting stages of a new build or renovation.
 You get to see the layout of your space, the dimensions of each room and details of fixtures and fittings.

 1. Understand the difference between each drawing

-Depending on the scale of the job, you’re likely to receive a package of architectural drawings.
+Depending on the scale of the job, you’re likely to receive a package of architectural plans.
 Each will provide you different details and views of the build.
 Understanding the difference between each drawing is crucial so you can look at the project in its entirety.

 Here’s what you’ll typically receive from your architect: